-In regard to SUPP projects, Western Power has used the model to estimate its avoided maintenance costs based on four representative SUPP projects.
-The results showed that the NPV of the avoided cost component was between 7.12 and 13.66 per cent of the total SUPP project costs.
+In the draft report, the Authority estimated that the NPV of the avoided cost component was between 7.12 and 13.66 per cent of the total SUPP project costs.
 The mean NPV of avoided costs was equal to 10 per cent of total project costs.
-The mean NPV of avoided costs was equal to 10 per cent of total project costs.
+However, this did not include any benefits (through additional avoided maintenance and network upgrade costs) that may accrue to Western Power from the improvements in the power quality performance (discussed below in section 5.4.1).